htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 #### Changelog:
 **doc v1.0:**
-* Initial example documentation June, 2020
+* Initial example documentation May, 2020

 **doc v1.1:**
 * Deprecated use of custom controllers in example.
 These will shortly be deprecated as well in ControllerX